Satchwell became suspect in missing wife’s case in August 2022, court told

 She said that he replied that he understood the situation.

+In a later response, the monkey organisation said “we will figure the money issue and let you know” and the RickieSat account responded “Ok Many thanks”.

+On March 9 2017, the international monkey sanctuary address said, “you never took our last message seriously”, and on March 27 2017, the RickieSat account said, “what do you mean by this” and said, “my wife is saying she is going to leave me over this”.

-Detective Sergeant David Noonan told the court that Satchwell was “very cooperative” with the Gardai.
+Earlier on Wednesday, Detective Sergeant David Noonan told the court that Satchwell was “very co-operative” with the Gardai.

-He said the cognitive interview technique he conducted with Satchwell on June 20 2021, which was held for up to 4 hours, can only be done with a “cooperative witness”.
+He said the cognitive interview technique he conducted with Satchwell on June 20 2021, which was held for up to four hours, can only be done with a “co-operative witness”.